Introduction

 Is it appropriate for companies that do not have any commercially available alternative protein product to report to the Specialized Framework?

 In some cases, this may be appropriate, but it would be unusual.
 Companies most likely to report to the Specialized Framework without a commercially available product are those developing novel products like cultivated meat that do not yet have regulatory approval in their region of operation.
-Such companies may have scaled their manufacturing process to a pilot or demo stage to prepare for production upon receiving regulatory approval, and therefore would fit the criteria for reporting to the framework, per the below.
+Such companies may have scaled their manufacturing process to a pilot or demo stage to prepare for production upon receiving regulatory approval and, therefore, would fit the criteria for reporting to the framework, per the below.

-For further details see the “Manufacturing stages and definitions” section of the Specialized Framework technical guide.
+For further details, see the “Manufacturing stages and definitions” section of the Specialized Framework technical guide.

 Is there an age or funding minimum under which start-ups should not report to the Specialized Company Framework?